||Extended Footer||Search Results||Team Finder|

 The league also recently placed Benilde-St. Margaret’s in the new Metro West Conference next season.
 The Red Knights compete in most sports this season in the North Suburban.

 The Benilde-St. Margaret’s placement came after its bid to join the Metro West had been rejected by member schools, whose athletic directors met Wednesday to discuss the situation.
 A decision on whether to appeal, which must be made within 10 days, is expected to come from the schools’ principals next week.

 One other metro-area private school – St. Thomas Academy – is awaiting placement.
 The school had been asked to leave the Classic Suburban Conference, which subsequently voted to dissolve.

 All of the conference changes are driven primarily by a desire for more evenly matched competition.

-Tag(s): Star Tribune Hub Exclusive North Metro East Richfield St. Thomas Academy Columbia Heights Metro West Holy Angels North Suburban Fridley Park Brooklyn Center Concordia Academy St. Agnes St. Croix Lutheran Blake Breck DeLaSalle Minnehaha Academy Providence Academy
+Tag(s): Star Tribune Hub Exclusive North Metro East Richfield St. Thomas Academy Columbia Heights Metro West Holy Angels North Suburban Fridley Park of Cottage Grove Brooklyn Center Concordia Academy St. Agnes St. Croix Lutheran Blake Breck DeLaSalle Minnehaha Academy Providence Academy